Amik-Sen-Fun/BERT-Study/README.md

 - In BERT Model Token some of the words start with **"##"** these words denotes the subword

 ## Fine Tuning Bert
-- BERT Models have too many parameters
+- BERT Models have too many parameters to trains and the weights alone weight around 400 MB